-The nursing school at Georgetown University is a private not-for-profit institution located in Washington, District of Columbia.
-Its nursing programs are accredited by ACEN, ACME, CCNE and COA.
+| The nursing school at Georgetown University is a private not-for-profit institution located in Washington, District of Columbia.
+Its nursing programs are accredited by ACEN, CCNE and COA.
+Out of 7 nursing schools in District of Columbia, Georgetown University ranks #1000000 in the state, and out of more than 1,700 nursing programs nationally, it ranks #1000301.
+It's 3-year average NCLEX-RN passing rate is 98.96%, giving the Georgetown University an overall grade of A. |

-Degree types you can earn at Georgetown University include Adult Gerontology Acute Care Nurse Practitioner, CNL, Family Nurse Practitioner, Registered Nursing and Women's Health Nurse Practitioner, and the school provides its offerings to students via campus, hybrid and online formats.
-The level of nursing programs offered to nursing students include Accelerated BSN, Bachelor Degree, BSN to DNP, Master Degree and MSN to DNP level degrees.
+Nursing degrees offered at Georgetown University: Adult Gerontology Acute Care Nurse Practitioner, CNL, Family Nurse Practitioner, Registered Nursing and Women's Health Nurse Practitioner, and the school provides its offerings to students via campus, hybrid and online formats.

-Nursing Program Stats at a Glance for Georgetown University
+Georgetown University Nursing at a Glance

 - Grade: A